SudoWatson/PhotoPolarAlign/README.md

   - Do not go to your submission in <https://nova.astrometry.net> to attempt to view it's status, as that will close the connection with the program.
 If you want to view the status of your submission, you can go to the API link that PPA puts into the terminal.
   - "Solved!" in green means the image has been solved.
 - Once the two calibration images are solved:
-  - Click **"Find Celestial Pole"** to compute and display the alignment error.
+  - Click **"Find Celestial Pole"** to compute and display the alignment error in `HH:MM:SS`.
+  - An image will display showing where you are pointed as compared to the actual Celestial Pole.
 - Manually adjust your telescope to improve your error.
 - You can check your new alignment:
   - Take a single new image and load it using the **rightmost button**.